PSA 182: A Tragic Lack of Awareness

 CAPT.
 MCFERON (said to cockpit crew, not transmitted to tower control): Is that the one we’re looking at?-excerpt from PSA Flight 182 CVR

-The next transmission is was sealed the fate of both aircraft, their occupants, and several San Diego residents.
+The next transmission sealed the fate of both aircraft, their occupants, and several San Diego residents.

 CAPT.
 MCFERON (to Lindbergh Tower): Okay, we had it there a minute ago.